Friendly or Flirty? Part 1 is here.

 “I can’t tell you how shocked I was when Olivia confronted me and accused me of having an affair with Barry.
 I was flabbergasted and told her, ‘But I don’t even flirt with Barry!’

 ‘Yes, you do!’
 Olivia shot back.
 ‘Every time you’re with him!’
-Her bitterness and rage were all-consuming.”
+I couldn’t believe Olivia’s bitterness and her rage was all-consuming.”

 Mary found out in the days following that Barry was actually having an affair with guess who?
 The tennis playing employee.
-Olivia never apologized to her, hurting Mary immensely, for Mary knew she had never been flirtatious with Barry.
+Olivia never apologized to Mary, hurting her immensely, for Mary knew she had never been flirtatious with Barry.

 This situation made me wonder about the friendly or flirty quandary.
 Mary says she was friendly but also professional.
 All the while Olivia was convinced Mary was being flirty, apparently validating her suspicions that her husband was being unfaithful.